-A couple of days ago I read this post from Ponder Anew: 15 Reasons Why We Should Still Be Using Hymnals and posted it to my Facebook wall because it resonated with me.
-The author, Jonathan, verbalized a number of points I had been thinking but had been unable to articulate plus a few I had not considered.
-The post garnered some traction among my friends and led to a good discussion.
-I really enjoy a good discussion on worth while topics.
 The question I posed in the title was “Why do we sing?”
-I think delving into the reason why we sing in church can help inform us in the choosing of what we sing.
+I think delving into the reason why we sing in the church can help inform us in the choice of what we sing.
 I really think it’s an important question.
 I believe congregational singing is important not only because it draws the congregation together in unity in worship through which we glorify God in community and unison but also because well-chosen songs teach scriptural truths in a form other than reading or preaching and serve to further reinforce those truths.

 Congregational music, to me, is about celebrating our Savior and inviting those around us to join with us in the celebration.

 A congregation is made up of so many people with differing abilities and points of view… I think the music ought to reflect that.
-In churches where we have had a choice we have always opted for the blended service.
-My husband mentioned just today that his ideal would be opening in praise and worship for a time, having a short break, and then at a set time before the sermon, sing a couple of hymns as a way to move towards a deeper, more contemplative state of worship.
+In churches where we have had a choice, we have always opted for the blended service.
+My husband mentioned that his ideal would be opening in praise and worship for a time, having a short break, and then at a set time before the sermon, singing a couple of hymns as a way to move towards a deeper, more contemplative state of worship.
 I really love that idea.
 Could it be interpreted as a little formulaic?
-I suppose, but I’d rather look at it as a stepping stone towards unity of worship among the congregation.
+I suppose, but I’d rather look at it as a stepping stone toward unity of worship among the congregation.

 This post is not to be interpreted as me saying I have it all figured out, but rather as me saying that I do think that why we sing and how we sing as congregations are important questions to ask and as with all things involving faith, I think they bear consideration and wrestling with.
 There will never be a perfect answer, but I don’t think that should keep us from exploring different methods.
 And I will admit… I just don’t like feeling lost on Sundays. :)

-(A little of my background: My first church experience began at about age eight and was at a church which strictly used hymnals.
-Given the fact I’m now 41, I’m guessing it’s a general commonality for those of my generation.
-Only one other church that I have attended since my childhood church has used strictly hymnals.
-One church used a mixture of hymnals and a screen, all the other churches we’ve gone to have all used large screens… it seems any hymnal use is now a rarity, at least from my vantage point, which I might also add is a rather short vantage point often making screens very difficult to see!
-I’ve been in a number of choirs, large and small and aside from congregational singing, the choral singing has provided me with the bulk of my musical knowledge and education.
-I do enjoy rotating onto my church’s worship team a couple of times a month as a vocalist but I do not view myself as a bona-fide musician.
+(A little of my background: My first church experience began at about age eight and was at a church that strictly used hymnals.
+Given the fact I’m now 48, I’m guessing it’s a general commonality for those of my generation.
+Two other churches that I have attended since my childhood church have used strictly hymnals.
+One church used a mixture of hymnals and a screen, and all the other churches we’ve gone to have all used large screens… it seems any hymnal use is now a rarity, at least from my vantage point, which I might also add is a rather short vantage point often making screens very difficult to see!
+I’ve been in a number of choirs, large and small and aside from congregational singing, choral singing has provided me with the bulk of my musical knowledge and education.
+I did enjoy rotating onto a previous church’s worship team a couple of times a month as a vocalist but I do not view myself as a bonafide musician.
 In fact, I’m happily surprised they let me sing at all considering my lack of official training.)